-A person is eligible to receive one EGU/EUG/EGS medal only once in their lifetime except for the Union medals, which can be assigned only once to any person including previous division medal awardees.
-With regards to ECS, any candidate who complies with the Early Career Scientist definition is eligible to receive one outstanding early career scientists award in their lifetime.
-This can be either the Arne Richter Award for Outstanding Early Career Scientists or a Division Outstanding Early Career Scientists Award.
+A person is eligible to receive one EGU/EUG/EGS medal only once in their lifetime, except for the Union medals, which can be assigned only once to any person, including previous division medal awardees.
+With regards to ECS, any candidate who complies with the Early Career Scientist definition is eligible to receive one outstanding ECS award in their lifetime.
+This can be either the Arne Richter Award for ECS or a Division ECS Award.

-Moreover, the following individuals are not eligible to be candidates for medal and/or awards during their terms of service and one year after the term is finished (meaning that the nomination for these individuals cannot be accepted during their term, but can be accepted the subsequent year after the term ended):
+Moreover, the following individuals are not eligible to be candidates for awards and/or medals during their terms of service and one year after the term is finished (meaning that the nomination for these individuals cannot be accepted during the year their term ended, but can be accepted the subsequent year):

 - Council members (not including ex-officio members);

-Awards and medals committee members, including ex-officio members, cannot submit nominations or write support letters for the medals they are serving for.
+Awards and medals committee members, including ex-officio members, cannot submit nominations or write support letters for the awards or medals for which they are serving.

-Nominations for all the medals and awards are to be submitted online by 15 June midnight (GMT +1) of each year (absolute deadline).
-Only EGU members can submit nominations for all EGU medals and awards except for the Angela Croome Award.
-Proposals are then forwarded to the chair of the relevant medal committee.
-Nominations for EGU medals and awards are not automatically renewed for the subsequent year.
-A person can receive one EGU medal or award only each year, and self-nominations are not accepted except for the Angela Croome Award.
+Nominations for all awards and medals are to be submitted online by the stipulated deadline (usually in June) of each year.
+Only EGU members can submit nominations for EGU medals and awards except for the Angela Croome Award.
+Proposals are then forwarded to the chair of the relevant award or medal committee.
+Nominations for EGU awards and medals are not automatically renewed for the subsequent year.
+A person can receive only one EGU medal or award each year.
+Self-nominations are not accepted except for the Angela Croome Award.

 Nominations should include the following items in PDF format and written in the English language:

 - Nomination letter (one page).
-This must clearly detail why the candidate deserves this recognition, in particular focus on the candidate's scientific contributions to the field, their importance, their impact on the discipline and their implications for the future.
+This must clearly detail why the candidate deserves this recognition, with particular focus on the candidate's scientific contributions to the field, describing the importance, the impact on the discipline, and implications for the future of these contributions.
 The new views and insights that have been stimulated by the candidate's work are particularly relevant.

 - Curriculum Vitae (two pages).
-A summary of the candidate's CV, including the candidate’s name, address, history of employment, degrees, research experience, honours, and service to the community.
+A summary of the candidate's CV, including the candidate’s name, address, history of employment, degrees, research and teaching/supervising experience, honours, and service to the community, including service to EGU.

 - Selected bibliography (two pages).
 A list of selected publications by the candidate that best support the nomination.
 The candidate’s total number and types of publications and citations should also be briefly stated.

 - Supporting letters.
 Between three and five letters of support (maximum one page each) should be submitted.
-These letters should clearly establish the nominee's recognised contribution to the field.
+These letters should clearly establish the nominee's recognised contributions to the field.

 - Nomination letter (one page).
-This must clearly detail why the candidate deserves this recognition, in particular focus on the candidate's scientific contributions to the Union.
+This must clearly detail why the candidate deserves this recognition, in particular focussing on the candidate's scientific contributions to the Union.

 - Curriculum Vitae (one page), with particular emphasis on the candidate's activity in the Union.

 - Supporting letters.
 One or two letters of support (maximum one page each).
-These letters should clearly establish the nominee's contribution to the Union.
+These letters should clearly establish the nominee's contributions to the Union.

-- Nomination letter (half page) including the division that the candidates research is most applicable to.
+- Nomination letter (half page), including the division to which the candidate’s research is most applicable.

 - Curriculum Vitae.
-A summary of the candidate's CV (one page) including their date of birth and the date when their highest degree qualification was received.
+A summary of the candidate's CV (one page), including the date when their highest degree qualification was received.

-The whole nomination package for the award must not exceed two pages, otherwise the nomination will not be accepted.
+- The whole nomination package for the award must not exceed two pages.

 Time schedule the Union and division awards and medals